-1. Introduction.
+1. Introduction

 In many applications requiring the solution of a linear system Ax = v, the coefficient matrix A has been shown to have a blockwise low-rank property: most of its off-diagonal blocks are of low numerical rank and can therefore be well approximated by low-rank (LR) matrices.
 Several formats have been proposed to exploit this property, differing in how the matrix is partitioned into blocks.
-In this article, we focus on the block low-rank (BLR) format [3], which is based on a flat, non-hierarchical partitioning allowing it to reduce both the theoretical complexity [2] and the practical time and memory costs [5] of key numerical linear algebra computations such as solving Ax = v by LU factorization.
+In this article, we focus on the block low-rank (BLR) format (Amestoy et al., 2015), which is based on a flat, non-hierarchical partitioning allowing it to reduce both the theoretical complexity (Amestoy et al., 2017) and the practical time and memory costs (Amestoy et al., 2019b) of key numerical linear algebra computations such as solving Ax = v by LU factorization.

-Even though the BLR format has been extensively studied and widely used in numerous applications (see, among others, [1,5,8,17,20,22]), little is known about its numerical behavior in floating-point arithmetic.
+Even though the BLR format has been extensively studied and widely used in numerous applications (see, among others, Amestoy et al. (2019b), Amestoy et al. (2016), Shantsev et al. (2017), Pichon et al. (2018), Charara et al. (2018), and Ida et al. (2018)), little is known about its numerical behavior in floating-point arithmetic.
 Indeed, no rounding error analysis has been published for BLR matrix algorithms.
 The difficulty of such an analysis lies in the fact that, unlike classical algorithms, there are two kinds of errors to analyze: the floating-point errors (which depend on the unit roundoff u) and the low-rank truncation errors (which depend on the low-rank threshold $\varepsilon > u$).
 Moreover, these two kinds of errors cannot be easily isolated because the BLR compression and factorization stages are often interlaced.
 Yet performing such an analysis is crucial to better understand the effect of BLR approximations on the stability of these algorithms and, in particular, to shed light on the following open problems.